Happier Home, Happier You (Part 1)

 5. Reduce clutter.

 It's impossible to have serenity in your life when you're surrounded by disorder.
 And what are you hanging onto, anyway?
-The pretty greeting card you feel guilty about recycling, the free mug from that seminar you attended, the tattered bath towels, prom and bridesmaid dresses?
+The pretty greeting card you feel guilty about recycling, the free mug from that seminar you attended, the tattered bath towels, or maybe prom and bridesmaid dresses?
 They can all probably go.
 As a rule of thumb, if I "discover" something I forgot I had, I know I can donate or toss it.
 If I was able to live without it before, it's safe to say I don't need it.

 Go deeper: Getting rid of clutter is, surprisingly, the easy part.
 Maintaining the clutter-free life is a bit harder.

 - Create a home for everything you keep, and remember "Don't just put it down, put it away."

 - Don't buy something new without discarding something old (aka "One in, one out").

 - Take 15 minutes every week for every family member to do a quick purge.

 Great blog!
 Do you have any recommendations for aspiring writers?
 I’m hoping to start my own blog soon but I’m a little lost on everything.
 Would you recommend starting with a free platform like WordPress or go for a paid option?
 There are so many choices out there that I’m totally confused ..
 Any recommendations?
 Kudos! farmhouse pendant light fixturesReplyDelete